U of MN Resources:

 - Connecting with a Counselor: Informational Interview: We hold group informational interviews on Zoom every other month - join us to hear from two genetic counselors and ask them questions.

-- Connecting with a Counselor: Informational Interview - recording of our first session in August 2021.
+- Connecting with a Counselor: Informational Interview - recording of our latest session in February, 2022

 - Program Zoom meetings for prospective students - registration link